canonical/microceph/docs/snap/how-to/rotate-rgw-tls-certificate.rst

 Prerequisites
 -------------

 - RGW must already be enabled with SSL.
-See :doc:`enable-service-instances` for details on enabling RGW with ``--ssl-certificate`` and ``--ssl-private-key``.
+See :ref:`enable service instances <enable-service-instances>` for details on enabling RGW with ``--ssl-certificate`` and ``--ssl-private-key``.
 - The replacement certificate and private key must be base64 encoded.